-Sheet erosion (or sheet wash) happens when water runs off slopes in wide sheets and becomes concentrated into small channels (rills) which can eventually cause gullies.
+Sheet erosion (or sheet wash) occurs when water runs off slopes in wide sheets and becomes concentrated into small channels (rills) which can eventually cause gullies.

 Sheet erosion can be a problem on cultivated soil or land with open pasture.
-It can be controlled by establishing a dense vegetative cover, such as manuka, with pasture, and shelter trees can protect the soil and help reduce the drying effects of wind.
+This can be controlled by establishing a dense vegetative cover such as manuka.
+Shelter trees can protect the soil and help reduce the drying effects of wind.